Costenho19/omnibotgenesis/docs/compliance/audits/INDEPENDENT_TECHNICAL_AUDIT_DEC25_2025.md

         result = self.start(user_id=user_id)
         if result.get('success'):
             started_users.append(user_id)
-    except AuthorizationError as e:
+    except AuthorizationError:
         skipped_users.append(f"{user_id} (no permission)")
 ```

 **New Behavior**:
 1. Iterates over ALL users with `auto_trading=true`
-2. Checks `PAPER_AUTO_TRADING` permission for each
+2. Checks `PAPER_AUTO_TRADING` permission for EACH user
 3. Skips users without permission, continues to next
+4. Only starts trading for users with valid permissions
-4. Logs clearly which users started and which were skipped
+5. Logs clearly which users started and which were skipped

+**Verified**: Python simulation confirms Harold (7014748854) is now selected

 ---